lucabnt/thesis-latex-template/README.md

 This template is provided as-is for academic use.
 Feel free to modify and distribute it for educational purposes.

-## 🙏 Acknowledgments

-This template is based on a completed Master's thesis project and incorporates best practices from various academic institutions.

 ---

 ## 📞 Support